Uru (boat): History

 The art of uru making in Beypore, on the northern coast of Kerala, is as old as the beginnings of India’s maritime trade with Mesopotamia.
 Islands dotting the Chaliyar river have continued the tradition for over a millennium.

-In the 1970’s, the uru ship building industry faced declining sales and was forced to stop construction in the 1980’s due to a lack of demand.
+In the 1970s, the uru ship building industry faced declining sales and was forced to stop construction in the 1980s due to a lack of demand.
 The boat building industry in Beypore relied heavily on teak wood which was sourced from the Nilambur forest in Kerala.
 Deforestation and increased government protections on the Nilambur forest resulted in a dwindling supply and increased costs, forcing ship building yards in Beypore to source their teak from Malaysia instead.
 Additionally, strict import and export laws on wood made it difficult to supply the spare parts needed to maintain and repair urus abroad.
 Despite their impressive build quality, the many wooden and handcrafted components on uru boats deteriorated at faster rates than similar parts on modern metal boats and needed more frequent repairs and servicing At the same time, there was increasing availability of affordable metal dhows, which were built much faster using modern techniques as opposed to the urus which still relied on traditional and indigenous building techniques.
 These factors helped contribute to a decades-long pause in the construction of urus.

-The Beypore ship yards produced very few urus for decades but saw a resurgence in popularity in the 2010’s as the Persian Gulf became a major market for Urus.
-While Urus were previously built for trade and shipping, the boats being built in the 2010’s were almost entirely constructed as luxury yachts for the wealthy.
+The Beypore ship yards produced very few urus for decades but saw a resurgence in popularity in the 2010s as the Persian Gulf became a major market for Urus.
+While Urus were previously built for trade and shipping, the boats being built in the 2010s were almost entirely constructed as luxury yachts for the wealthy.
 Qatar became a major market for Urus in 2011 after the Qatari Royal Family began commissioning Urus and since then, at least one Uru has left Beypore for Qatar each year.
 Puzhakkara Rameshan, a chief carpenter who has worked on multiple Urus destined for Qatar observed that, “Now many of the craftsmen are back to building Uru.
 Since 2011 our company has worked on two or three Urus simultaneously.
 In connection with the 2022 Football World Cup in Qatar, we have already received a few orders from the country.”
 The uru construction industry's resurgence is mainly attributed to centuries of trade between Western India and the Middle East.
 Although urus come from Beypore in the state of Kerala, they were usually sold to Persian Gulf countries as merchant vessels, thus holding historical and cultural significance in the region.
 As these countries grew in wealth, there was a desire to reconnect with their traditions and heritage, resulting in an increased demand for urus outfitted with modern amenities for luxury cruising.
 This underscores the impact that economic prosperity in the gulf had on the shipbuilding community of Beypore.